agawronski/pandas_redshift/README.md

                 bucket = <bucket>,
                 subdirectory = <subdirectory>)

-# Write the DataFrame to S3
+# Write the DataFrame to S3 and then to redshift
 pr.pandas_to_redshift(data_frame = data,
                         redshift_table_name = 'gawronski.nba_shots_log')